nf-core/chipseq/docs/usage.md

 Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
 See the files in [`conf`](../conf) for examples.

 ## Other command line parameters
+### `--allow_multi_align`
+Specifying `--allow_multi_align` will turn off the filtering of secondary alignments and unmapped reads from the BWA output file.
+Without this option, only primary alignments will be retained.

+### `--saveAlignedIntermediates`
+By default, intermediate BAM files will not be saved.
+The final BAM files created after the Picard MarkDuplicates step are always saved.
+Set to true to also copy out BAM files from BWA and sorting steps.

+### `--project`
+The project ID that is required for submitting slurm jobs when running this pipeline on UPPMAX clusters.

 ### `--outdir`
 The output directory where the results will be saved.